+44 (0)20 7353 2484 clerks@falcon-chambers.com

 Recent Cases

-• English Rose Estates Ltd v Menon & Ors [2022] UKUT 347 (LC): Edward acted as sole counsel for the successful Respondent tenants in an appeal from a decision under s.27A of the Landlord and Tenant Act 1985.
-The Upper Tribunal considered whether the procedure adopted by the FTT in permitting a new point to be raised at a late stage was procedurally fair (it was), and whether the lease could be corrected by construction to permit the landlord to recover insurance premiums (it could not).
+• English Rose Estates Ltd v Menon & Ors [2022] UKUT 347 (LC): The procedure adopted by the FTT in permitting a new point to be raised at a late stage was procedurally fair, and the lease could not be corrected by construction to permit the landlord to recover insurance premiums as a service charge.

 • TBD (Owen Holland) Ltd v Simons & Ors [2020] EWCA Civ 1182: Led by Andrew Butler KC, the Court of Appeal considered and gave guidance on search orders and ‘imaging orders’ (which concern the copying of digital materials).
-The Court set out the inter-relationship between the two types of orders and the principles that applied to obtaining and carrying out each of them.

 • Wells v Devani [2019] UKSC 4: Led by Andrew Butler KC, the Supreme Court ruled on the formation of oral contracts, certainty of contracts, and the effect and application of the Estate Agents Act 1979.